2-Way Directional Valve (G)

 Yes |

-# Opening fraction vector — values of the control signal for the opening degree
+# Opening fraction vector — values of the control signal of the degree of opening

 Details

-The vector of control signal values at which the capacity measure Cv coefficient vector is set.
-The control signal value is equal to the opening degree only in the range from 0
+The vector of control signal values at which the bandwidth measure is set is Cv coefficient vector, Kv coefficient vector, Sonic conduction vector or Orifice area vector.
+The value of the control signal is equal to the degree of opening only in the range from 0 before 1.

 The values must be specified in ascending order.
-The dimensionality of the vector corresponds to the dimensionality of the Cv coefficient vector.
+The dimension of the vector corresponds to the dimension of the vector Cv coefficient vector, Kv coefficient vector, Sonic conduction vector or Orifice area vector.

 Dependencies